dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

 ```

 ::: warning Remark
-When you want to test a function that has no return value (not the value [NothingType](#nothingtype),
+When you want to test a function that has no return value (not the value [NothingType](#nothingtype), but
 `void` in Java by example),
 must the output channel be [EmptyChannel](#emptychannel) or [IgnoreChannel](#ignoredchannel).
 :::